*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 - granulated sugar – sweetens the passionfruit curd.

 - vanilla extract – because this is a gluten-free recipe, double check that your vanilla extract is gluten-free.
 Or better yet, check out my post on how to make vanilla extract at home with just 2 ingredients!

 - unsalted butter – we melt butter into the curd as a last step to make it silky and buttery. it’s the perfect finishing touch right before baking our passionfruit tart!

 This passionfruit tart is pretty simple to make, but it does require a few important ingredients.
-First, you definitely need a 9.5-inch tart pan.
+First, you definitely need a 9-inch tart pan.
 This is the one I use, and I love that it’s nonstick and easy to clean!
 Plus the removable bottom makes serving and slicing tarts so easy.

 Before you press your almond tart crust into your tart pan, be sure to spray the bottom and sides of the pan with some cooking spray.
 I forgot this step in one of my rounds of recipe testing and although I was able to remove the tart from the pan, it was much more difficult.